How to Use Manure in the Garden

 Cow manure isn't as great as many other manures, but it's still good enough you may find it at gardening centers.
 If you know a local farmer, you may be able to buy cow manure from him, too.
 It does have to be aged for about a year, however, and is only 0.5-0.5-0.5.

-Sheep and goats produce better manure for the garden, coming in at about 1.5–1.0–1.8.
-Because these animals are herbivores, their manure doesn't have to age before going into the garden.
+Sheep and goats produce better for the garden, coming in at about 1.5–1.0–1.8.
+Their manure should be aged before before applying to the garden, however.

 Manures You Should Never Use